noahtren/Freewire/README.md

 the level of individual nodes (or "neurons") and connections between them, instead of at the level of homogeneous layers.

-The SOTA in deep learning is generally propelled by unique neural network architectures.
+The SOTA in deep learning is often propelled by unique neural network architectures.
 For example, residual connections as implemented by [ResNet](https://arxiv.org/abs/1512.03385) and [DenseNet](https://arxiv.org/abs/1608.06993) make it feasible to train larger neural networks and achieve greater accuracy than models with layers that only operate on the representation